Tudat/tudat/_sources/socis.rst.txt

 The scope of this project is quite large, and we encourage interested students to identify specific aspects that they would like to focus on.

+SOCIS 2019 - Python Interface
+*****************************

+The main roadblock that people encounter in the use of Tudat, is the fact that all interfaces are presently in C++.
+The basic state propagation capabilities can be run through JSON files only (without looking at a single line of C++ code), but this interface does not cover nearly everything.
+A key modification that should be made to Tudat is the inclusion of an interface in a more accessible language: Python.
+Having a Python interface that is used to call functionality implemented in a language such as C++ is becoming standard practice (for instance, see Pagmo2), and is crucial for the future development and expansion of Tudat.
+Not only will it make the software easier to use, it will also reduce the support burden on the Tudat team, as general users will be able to use a Python interface much more self-sufficiently than a C++ interface.
+The format of the Python interface is to be defined in this project, and could be through Boost Python, Cython, or a different interface tool for Python/C++.
+This project will focus primarily on the setup and documentation of a generic interface between the Tudat functionality, and a Python front end.
+The Python interface should not be limited to functionality included through the JSON interface.

 SOCIS 2019 - Interplanetary Doppler Data Analysis
 *************************************************